What is Employee Value Proposition (EVP)?

 What makes a great employee value proposition?

-A great employee value proposition is compelling, authentic, and relevant to the employees that the organization is trying to attract and retain.
+A great employee value proposition is compelling, authentic, and relevant to the best candidates and employees that the organization is trying to attract and retain.
 To create a great EVP, an organization should focus on the key benefits and experiences that it can offer to its employees and should communicate these benefits in a way that is clear and concise.

 How do you create an employee value proposition?